 When it comes to building better financial habits, we can take a hint from these tactics by making positive habits – like saving – easier to do, while making negative habits – like overspending – harder to do.

 Adding and removing friction to your daily habits can be a great way to stay on track with your short-term and long-term financial goals.
-Here are a few of Jill’s tips to help you pursue your money goals:
+Here are a few ideas to get you started:

-Having your banking app visually top-of-mind on your phone can help control spending and saving.
-You’ll be able to see exactly where your money is going, keeping you aware of your financial situation and long-term goals – and thus less likely to make unplanned purchases.
+Download your banking app: Having your banking app on your phone, where you see it most, is a good way to keep it top-of-mind and that can help you control your spending and savings.
+Seeing where your money is going is a good way to stay aware of your financial situation and your long-term goals – and thus less likely to make unplanned purchases.